datoviz/datoviz/README.md

 VisPy is written entirely in Python and it is based on OpenGL, an almost 30 year old technology.
 Vulkan was first released in 2016 by the Khronos consortium and it can be seen, to some extent, as a successor to OpenGL.
 However, Vulkan is a lower-level library and it is harder to use.
 This is the price to pay to reach better GPU performance.

-Visky may be seen as a ground-up reincarnation of VisPy, with two fundamental differences: it is written in **C** rather than Python, and it uses **Vulkan** rather than OpenGL.
+Datoviz may be seen as a ground-up reincarnation of VisPy, with two fundamental differences: it is written in **C** rather than Python, and it uses **Vulkan** rather than OpenGL.

 * The main advantages of C compared to Python are: ability to bind to any other language beyond Python; performance; possibility to use the Vulkan C API directly rather than via a wrapper.
 * The main advantages of Vulkan compared to OpenGL are: modern API, more adapted to today's hardware; performance.
 However, it is more complex and less user-friendly.
-Visky abstracts away a lot of that complexity.
+Datoviz abstracts away a lot of that complexity.

 ### Glumpy

 Glumpy, developed by Nicolas Rougier, provides [efficient implementations of high-quality 2D visuals on the GPU](https://www.labri.fr/perso/nrougier/python-opengl/), using algorithms from the antigrain geometry library.
-The GPU code of most 2D visuals in Visky comes directly from Glumpy.
+The GPU code of most 2D visuals in Datoviz comes directly from Glumpy.

 ### Dependencies and algorithms